zenotech/netcdf-c/docs/compression.md

 # Extensions to *netcdf.h*

-In order to support multiple kinds of compressors, the netcdf API has been extended by adding declarations and functions into netcdf.h The changes have been defined so as to avoid the need for compression specific arguments.
+In order to support multiple kinds of compressors, the netcdf API has been extended by adding declarations and functions into a new include file called netcdf_compress.h.
+The changes have been defined so as to avoid the need for compression specific arguments.